Dr. Nicolay Rusnachenko

 (Poster Presentation)

-bibtex / code / ru-attitudes / ru-senti-frames / poster / proceedings
+bibtex / paper / code / ru-attitudes / ru-senti-frames / poster / proceedings /

 First time application of automatic attitudes extraction from raw news, based on news title presentation simplicity.